Jack Webb: Dragnet and stardom

-Webb had a featured role as a crime-lab technician in the 1948 film He Walked by Night, based on the real-life murder of California Highway Patrolman Loren Cornwell Roosevelt, by Erwin Walker.
+Webb had a featured role as a crime-lab technician in the 1948 film He Walked by Night, based on the real-life murder of California Highway Patrolman Loren Cornwell Roosevelt by Erwin Walker.
 The film was produced in semidocumentary style with technical assistance provided by Detective Sergeant Marty Wynn of the Los Angeles Police Department.
-He Walked By Night's thinly veiled fictionalized recounting of the 1946 Walker crime spree gave Webb the idea for Dragnet: a recurring series based on real cases from LAPD police files, featuring authentic depictions of the modern police detective, including methods, mannerisms, and technical language.
+The film's fictionalized recounting of the 1946 Walker crime spree gave Webb the idea for Dragnet, a series based on real cases from LAPD police files, featuring authentic depictions of the modern police methods, mannerisms, and technical language.

-With much assistance from Wynn and legendary LAPD chief William H. Parker, Dragnet premiered on NBC Radio in 1949 and ran until 1957.
+With much assistance from Wynn and LAPD chief William H. Parker, Dragnet premiered on NBC Radio in 1949 and ran until 1957.
 It was also picked up as a television series by NBC, which aired episodes each season from 1952 to 1959.
 Webb played Sgt.
 Joe Friday and Barton Yarborough co-starred as Sgt.
 Ben Romero.
 After Yarborough's death, Ben Alexander joined the cast.